Junge Frau erklärt

 You will find all the relevant information in this guide.

-In total, around 1,000 certified CareFlex Chemie care advisers from IGBCE Bonusassekuranz and its two partner organisations are available to provide standardised advice.
+In total, around 1,000 certified CareFlex Chemie care advisers from IGBCE Bonusassekuranz and the two partner organisations are available to provide standardised advice.
 During the consultation, the individual needs of employees and their family members are assessed, taking regional circumstances into account.
 On this basis, the advisers draw up appropriate proposals.

 If family members are to be included in the cover, they must be present at the consultation.
 This is necessary because policies are taken out digitally without the policyholder’s signature, and the health questionnaire must be answered truthfully and bindingly in front of the adviser.
 This also serves to protect the advisers, as they are personally liable for the advice they provide.